abeland/apollo_fetch_upload_rails_middleware/README.md

 gem 'apollo_fetch_upload_rails_middleware'
 ```

-And then execute:
+And then do:

-    $ bundle
+    $ bundle install

 Or install it yourself as: